Darshana-Bhandari/Internship/README.md

 * Return a new array without modifying the original array
 * Practice callback functions and conditional filtering

+#### Day 9 Task — `day9_calculator.html` · Calculator UI (Tailwind CSS)

+Built the front-end of a calculator app using Tailwind CSS:

+* Glassmorphism design with backdrop blur and gradient background
+* Animated floating background shapes
+* Live digital clock in the header
+* Full calculator button layout (digits, operators, AC, backspace, %, decimal, equals)
+* Hover and press micro-interactions on buttons (`btn-press` class)
+* Google Fonts (Poppins) integration
+* Display screen with a history line and main input readout

+**Note:** This task currently covers only the UI/markup and the live clock script.
+The actual calculator logic (handling button clicks, performing calculations, and updating the display) is still to be implemented using JavaScript.

 ---

 ## 🛠️ Technologies Used